ChatTheatre/SkotOS-Doc/developing/LinodeWorkflow.md

 However, patching it into that source file is how it gets ***into*** skotos.database in the first place.

-### Patching

-During install, some parts of DGD will be auto-patched.

-A user named "builder" will be added with the same password you chose for the "skotos" Unix account.
-This is in devuserd.c - see the important security warning above about this!

-An "instance" file will be created under skoot/usr/System/data/instance to set up access to your SkotOS UserDB, and to let DGD know the DNS name for the game.
-This file should stay the same.
-If you blow away these changes then your DGD server will stop using thin-auth and you'll have to log in via devuserd.c.
-See [Authentication](/Authentication.md) for details of SkotOS's various authentication systems.
+Later you can create DGD admin characters from your first admin character, using the "code" command.

+## Email and Setting Up Accounts

+By default, your Linode isn't allowed to send email.
+You'll need to file a customer service ticket with Linode if you want that to work.
+Here's how you can set up accounts without email:

+The account creation process will mostly work, though it might say the email failed.
+But the account will be created correctly otherwise.

+There is an account-approval page that will let your admin account approve new accounts without them having to click on the email successfully.
+It's at /support-mail.php from your Login URL.

+If you want to do it automatically, there is a table called "email_ping" in database userdb.
+To verify an email, you can also just delete its row from email_ping and it will count as verified.

 ## Building

 Want to log in as an all-powerful developer?
 Type "telnet localhost 10098" from inside the Linode VM.
-Your default initial username is "builder" and the password is the one you entered for the StackScript.
+Your default initial username is "skott" and the password is the one you entered for the StackScript.

 ## Debugging